Quick Facts

 Interesting Info

-- The estimated lifespan is between 5 – 8 years in the wild.
+- The species typically lives for 5–8 years in the wild.

 Species Interaction